Bridgit Mendler: Music

 In 2013, Mendler began working on a second album.
 Mendler discussed some of the producers and songwriters she was working with, including Mitch Allan, Dan Book, Alexei Misoul, Augie Ray, Beloryze, TMS, Ina Wroldsen, and Steve Mac.
 The entire album was rewritten at a point after her computer failed and she lost all of her entries.
 After initial reports, it was confirmed on July 2, 2015, that Mendler left Hollywood Records earlier in the year.
 On August 4, 2016, Mendler announced the title of her new single, "Atlantis", featuring Kaiydo, which was released on August 26, 2016.
 She released a follow-up single "Do You Miss Me at All" on November 4.
 Both tracks were featured on her EP Nemesis, which was released on November 18.
 In an interview with MTV News, she said that "I feel like I've poured the most of myself of anything I've done into this project.
 That's been a very therapeutic process."
 She also hoped that the EP would give fans a "more well-rounded perspective" on her image post-Disney.
 To support the album, she went on the Nemesis Tour from 2016 to 2017.
 On February 3, 2017, Mendler announced her new single, "Temperamental Love" featuring Devontée.
 The music video was featured the YouTuber Jam in The Van.
 On August 25, 2017, Mendler released a single titled "Diving" with American group RKCB.
 The official music video was released hours after the release of the song.

+On June 10, 2026, a six-track EP titled Once Again... was released without Mendler's knowledge, who clarified that she did not approve of its release.
+It was originally distributed by the Orchard, owned by Sony Music, and taken down from streaming and digital platforms the following day.